 Before removing the pressure cap, stop the generator set and allow it to cool.
 Then loosen the pressure cap to relieve pressure.
+Fill system before starting unit.

 Allow the engine to cool.
 Release pressure from the cooling system before removing the pressure cap.
 To release pressure, cover the pressure cap with a thick cloth and then slowly turn the cap counterclockwise to the first stop.
 Remove the cap after pressure has been completely released and the engine has cooled.
 Check the coolant level at the tank if the generator set has a coolant recovery tank.